Master of Divinity Program

 PMS 600: Pastoral Ministry (3 Credits)

-This course serves as a guide for pastors and church leaders within the Reformed tradition, exploring the theological foundations, practical applications, and unique challenges of pastoral ministry.
+This course serves as a guide for pastors and church leaders within the Reformed tradition.

 THS 602: Systematic Theology III (3 Credits)